Engin-Boot/capture-behavior-of-a-visit-counter-sanjeev-nnn/needs-tech.md

   Given Sensor has tendency to go offline
   When Sensor goes offlin
-  Then Keep a record of all scanned bar codes.
+  Then Keep a record of every scanned bar codes.